LeadRDRK/OpenBureau/docs/REPL.md

     > teleport 0 1
     [INFO] Teleported Finger to Walter
     ```
+    - Tip: You can also use `getids` to get their IDs.
 - Kick a user
     - Use the `users` command to show the list of users.
     - Check the ID of the user you want to kick (we'll use 5 as an example ID here), then run: